Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

-author:
+author: Gilberto Hernandez
 id: native-app-chairlift
-summary: This Snowflake Native Application sample demonstrates how a ChairLift manufacture can use a native app to share data with their consumers, analyze equipment data collected on the consumer side, and generate warnings based on such analysis.
+summary: This Snowflake Native App demonstrates how a chairlift manufacturer can build a native app to provide chairlift customers with analytics on purchased chairlifts by using sensor data collected from the chairlifts owned by the customer.
 categories: Getting-Started
 environments: web
 status: Published